TurnUpTheMike/CamouflagePuzzle/README.md

 The Coding Competition
 ----------------------

+The Rules of the Puzzle:

+Place each of the 26 letters of the alphabet once in the grid below to form a common word of <i>five or more letters</i> reading across in each line.
+Not all the letters in each line will be used; it's up to you to determine which ones are needed.
+Some letters may fit in more than one of the empty squares to form familiar words; however, only one arrangment of all of the letters of the alphabet will complete a word in each row.
+Hyphenated words, proper nouns, and plurals are not used.

 When: May 23rd - June 6th
 This coding competition will be announced on May 23rd.
 I'll accept submissions for the competition until June 6th.